United Way of Greater Houston

 2. Integrated Service Model

-The organization values partners who can work within their Integrated Client Journey framework.
+The organisation values partners who can work within their Integrated Client Journey framework.
 This model "unites more than 100 nonprofits to provide services" and uses technology to track client progress.
 Partners who can collaborate within a networked approach and share data through the ICJ platform align well with United Way's model.

 3. Financial Stability Pathways